 Everyone hates paperwork.
 That’s certainly not a secret.
-But might be surprising is that long ago before paperwork automation solutions or even the Internet, people actually liked paperwork.
+But what might be surprising is that long ago before paperwork automation solutions or even the Internet, people actually liked paperwork.

 As hard as that is to believe now, the fact is that paperwork used to be at the forefront of a great customer experience.